Skip to main content

 1. Back up your database.
 If you use a managed database service, your database provider may have a feature to take snapshots or otherwise back up your database.

 2. Identify the appropriate release version on Docker Hub.
-See DronaHQ's self-hosted release notes to learn about version-specific features.
+See DronaHQ's self-hosted stable release notes to learn about version-specific features.

 3. Take database updates for selected version from DronaHQ.
 Get inside directory external-database and run db-update.sh file.
 This is interactive shell and will help you get database updates for selected version.